jalepi/thuum/docs/src/content/docs/packages/decor.md

 - **`attempt(fn)`** — Wraps a function in try-catch, returning a `Result<T>` instead of throwing
 - **`probe(probeFn)`** — Creates a decorator for tracing function execution (arguments and results)

-Both `attempt` and `probe` have async variants for Promise-based functions.
+All three have async variants available at `@thuum/decor/async`.

 ## API